 Yet, if you don’t live in one of these neighborhoods, you’ve probably never seen one of them.
-These aren’t the types of food trucks you will hear about on the news or praised about on the food network.
-You will never read reviews for them on yelp, nor study their informal economic impact in a university.
+These aren’t the types of food trucks you will hear about on the news or praised about on the Food Network.
+You will never read reviews for them on Yelp, nor study their informal economic impact in a university.
 But without them, such barrios would really be the “food deserts” they have recently claimed to be.

-He informs me that “la ciudad” (the term used by vendors to identify ticketing officers) came earlier that day to check up on his vending permit, which he had and was up to date.
-According to him, if a produce truck is caught selling without a permit, the whole truck, with everything in it, is confiscated.
+He informs me that “la ciudad” (the term used by vendors to identify ticketing officers) came earlier that day to check up on his vending permit, which he had and

-While there, a boy of about ten years old came inside the truck and handed him a wrinkled up dollar bill, “¿Me da un dolar de papas por favor?”
+While there, a boy of about ten years old came inside the truck and handed him a wrinkled up dollar bill, “¿Me da un dolar de papas, por favor?”
 (Can you give me a dollar’s worth of potatoes please?)
 Alfredo picks out five medium russet potatoes, puts them in bag for him and hands it over.
-The young boy smiled and teased him about their differences in Mexican regional soccer favorites, he seemed to be a regular.
+The young boy smiled and teased him about their differences in Mexican regional soccer favorites — he seemed to be a regular.